 A road in the Caribbean nation of St Lucia was washed away after heavy rain.

-Climate change and development Protection against loss and damage
+Climate change and development policy Protection against loss and damage

-Extreme weather events such as floods and droughts are becoming more frequent and more intensive as a result of climate change.
-In addition, the world is faced with slow-onset climate change impacts such as rising sea levels, desertification, and melting glaciers.
-The German Development Ministry assists people and countries in the Global South in adapting to such change and, where adaptation is not sufficient, in protecting themselves against loss and damage.
+Extreme weather events such as floods and droughts are becoming more and more frequent and severe as a result of climate change.
+In addition, the world is faced with slow-onset environmental change such as rising sea levels, desertification, and melting glaciers.
+The German Development Ministry (BMZ) is working with people and countries in the Global South with regard to adapting to such change, preparing for risks, and, where adaptation is not sufficient, responding to loss and damage.

 See also